 How to Protect Yourself From Cell Phone Theft: Protect Your Data

-Did you know that organized criminal gangs are stealing up to 20 smartphones a day without fear of repercussions?
+Did you know that organized criminal gangs are steal up to 20 smartphones a day without fear of repercussions?

-Phone theft has become a brazen and highly coordinated activity, targeting unsuspecting individuals in public places.
+Phone theft has become a highly coordinated activity, targeting unsuspecting individuals in public places.
 With smartphone theft on the rise, your device—and the sensitive information it holds—could be at risk.

 How Cellphones are Stolen?

 Thieves aren’t just opportunistic; they are strategic opportunists.
-Here are the most common methods they use:
+Some common methods they use:

-• Brazen Snatching: Reports indicate thieves are bolder, snatching phones directly from victims’ hands in broad daylight.
+• Snatching: Thieves are bolder now, snatching phones directly from victims’ hands in broad daylight.
 Some victims have described how thieves “rob you visibly, with no repercussions,” highlighting the lack of immediate consequences for these criminals.

 Consequences of Smartphone Theft